Terry-Su/MVVC/README.md

 # Background
 1. In real developing environment, coworkers may use different front frameworks, like react, angular, vue, mirror, etc.
 2. A web project always contains mutiple web pages, instead of a single application page
-3. It's better not to repeat developing configuration
+3. It's better not to repeat same development and production's configuration

 # Feature
 ## Specific
-1. Choose specific react, inferno, and other solutions
+1. Choose specific react, inferno, and other projects to generate
 2. Choose specific pages in specific projects to develop or build

+## MVVC
+Decouple models, view and view models and controllers

 ## Reusability
 Multiple pages can share or inherit props and methods by contollers

-## MVVC
-Decouple models, view and view models and controllers

 # Getting started